CodeReviewDAO/dxd_codereview/Reviews/267 - Casper .NET C# SDK/1 - Alpha Version/README.md

 # Install & Usage Testing Procedure and Findings

 Following the instructions in the README of https://github.com/make-software/casper-net-sdk, the reviewer was able to successfully install the library.
-Only a small hiccup when the reviewer had to figure out the .Net 5.0 was needed.
 The reviewer was also able to successfully build the source code for this milestone by using the build script furnished in the root and readme of the repository.

 ## Overall Impression of usage testing